 For as long as this and other Jensen FFs exists they will carry a bit of me (the front sub -frame and diff carrier) with them.

 Next to it can also be seen a Volvo P1800 which was also built by Jensen.
-This car also carries some of my handiwork – the throttle linkage and the spare wheel clamp (I was only a trainee draughtsman!).
+This car also carries some of my handiwork – the throttle linkage, the steering wheel and the spare wheel clamp (I was only a trainee draughtsman!).

 A rare Jensen SP (Six Pack – an opportunity for you to do some research)